02-347-7730 | Saeree ERP - Complete ERP Solution for Thai Organizations Contact Us

 • Fiscal year: Thai government uses October–September fiscal year (not January–December)

-3. Impact on ERP Modules
+3. ERP Modules That Involve B.E.

 ERP Module B.E.
-Impact
+Support Required

 General Ledger (GL) Accounting periods, year-end closing, chart of accounts must display B.E.